Why Meeting Your Income Goals In Your Business is NOT As Important As You Think

 Nonetheless, I hit “submit” anyway.
 Then I got my score.
 What was the verdict?

+Turns out that I failed the exam by ONE point.
+(Or so it looked.!)
 You can imagine what that felt like, and where my agitated mind could’ve gone from there.
 But instead, I chose a different path.

-I didn’t beat myself up because I didn’t achieve my goal.
-Instead, after I got past the initial freakout, I asked myself what I learned and how I could use it moving forward.
+Instead of dwelling on failure and unworthiness, I focused on something else.
+I focused on what I had learned in the process.
+After the initial freakout, didn’t beat myself up because I didn’t achieve my goal.
+Instead, I asked myself what I learned and how I could use it moving forward.

 Then, I let it all go.